GHS Equality and Inclusion Prize

 – Independent scholars and those working outside higher education institutions if within ten years of their PhD viva date

 – All applicants must be members of the German History Society (or become members in order to be awarded the prize)

 – The essay can be on any aspect of German History as specified above, including the history of German-speaking people both within and beyond Europe.
 Papers drawing on research in primary sources and critical, methodological, or theoretical essays are equally welcome.

 – The text of an essay (exclusive of references and bibliography) must not exceed 12,000 words.

 – The essay must be submitted in English.

 – Manuscripts which are already in press or have been submitted for publication in another journal are not eligible.

-- Queries or questions regarding the award scheme can be directed to the Secretary of the German History Society, Dr Helen Roche.
+Queries or questions regarding the award scheme can also be directed to the Chair of the German History Society, Professor Karin Friedrich.